Baltimore Embezzlement Lawyer

 Embezzlement offenses carry heavy fines and penalties.
 If the offense involves your employer, they may have already begun an investigation against you to determine the amount and location of the missing funds.
 Some employers will go as far as intimidating you into signing a confession.
 It is important that you have legal counsel from the beginning, to address your legal issues and ensure that your defense is consistent throughout the litigation.

 Beyond the risks of incarceration and monetary penalties, criminal convictions affect our lives in many other ways.
 A conviction may have to be disclosed to future employers.
 A conviction could result in civil penalties, resulting in civil restitution damages paid to the accuser.
 In fact, a conviction for a theft offense could pose an issue in a future civil case where the defendant is now the plaintiff.
 For example, the conviction could be inquired about in a civil case years later where the embezzlement defendant is now a personal injury plaintiff in a motor vehicle lawsuit.
-If you have questions about the charges against you or how the embezzlement conviction could potentially affect your life, contact a Baltimore county embezzlement lawyer right away.
+If you have questions about the charges against you or how the embezzlement conviction could potentially affect your life, contact a Baltimore county embezzlement lawyer from our firm today.